srinivasreddy/allhub/docs/organizations.md

 ## Intro
-Exporting username, password and auth token as environment variables enables us to not to write them in code and expose it to outer world.
+Exporting username, password and auth token as environment variables enables us to not to write them in the code and expose it to the outer world.

 ```bash
 export GH_USERNAME="test-github42"
 export GH_TOKEN="0499690952877243432fggga3db3a216eb01baba1f72"
 export GH_PASSWORD="PWD@78656"
 ```
-## All organizations.
+## All organizations

 To retrieve all the organizations on the Github, please use this example.